-For those that remember, video games have come a long way since pong.
+For those that remember, video games have come a long way since Pong.
 What’s behind all those flashing lights and blips that keeps us playing for so long?
 Believe it or not, there many scientific explanations behind the video game craze.
-Also, we’ll look at how video games can be sometimes be very dangerous and highly beneficial.
+Also, we’ll look at how video games can sometimes be dangerous and even highly beneficial.

 Why Do We Play Games?

 Before we understand why video games are so popular, it helps to understand why humans like to play games in general.
 According to child psychologists, play is an important part of growing up.
 It’s not just for fun.
 Play also has a role in normal cognitive development.
 Part of the reason is that play prepares children for the mental and physical challenges of adult life.
 It’s like practicing to be grown up.

 According to the Committee on Psychosocial Aspects of Child and Family Health, “Play allows children to use their creativity while developing their imagination, dexterity and physical, cognitive and emotional strength.
 Play is important to healthy brain development.”
 Just look at what kids like to play.
 Whether it’s “house” or “cops & robbers,” many play themes are simply acting out adult scenarios.